chappy84/google-analytics-server-side/README.md

 There are two adapters available in the GASS framework

 #### BrowsCap
-There is one optional option as part of the array configuration parameter.
+There is one optional index as part of the array configuration parameter.

 - browscap: This is the same as the php ini setting [browscap][12], a file-system location where the [php_browscap.ini file][13] is located / can be downloaded to.